-The prospect of cutting concrete can be daunting, but it doesn't have to be.
+The prospect of cutting concrete can be daunting, but it doesn’t have to be.
 Most of the battle can be won by simply selecting the right tools.
+Try a concrete saw.
 Following is a rundown of common concrete-cutting tasks—from dinky to monster-sized—and the best tools and techniques for handling them.

 Blades made of corundum may be cheap, but on a per-cut basis, they’re more expensive than diamond-tipped blades.
 If you rent a diamond blade, many rental centers will measure its perimeter before and after and charge you by the 1/1,000th inch used.

 You can make small rough cuts using a cold chisel and sledgehammer (Photos 2 and 3), but the better choice is a circular saw with a special blade.
 Three basic choices are shown in Photo 1: